Windows Time Server

 The advanced settings comprise the following sub-options :

-·COM port retry: If the COM port is not available when the service starts, it can be polled at configurable intervals
+COM port retry: If the COM port is not available when the service starts, it can be polled at configurable intervals.
+This setting also controls how the service behaves when a USB disconnect message is received.

 See Advanced Settings for more information on how to configure these options.

-NOTE : Making configuration changes through the control panel applet requires administrator privileges.
+NOTE : Making configuration changes through the user interface requires administrator privileges.